Skip to content

 How do labor laws impact payroll?

-Labor laws impact payroll by establishing the rules and standards that guide employees’ compensation, taxes, and treatment in the workplace.
-These labor laws also tell about requirements such as minimum wage, overtime pay, payroll tax withholdings, recordkeeping, and timely payment, which vary by federal, state, and local jurisdictions.
+Labor laws impact payroll by establishing the rules and standards that guide employees' compensation, taxes, and treatment in the workplace.
+These labor laws also cover requirements such as minimum wage, overtime pay, payroll tax withholdings, recordkeeping, and timely payment, which vary by federal, state, and local jurisdictions.

 What are the payroll KPIs to track?